 Areas of the Natural History Museum in London

-From the central gallery where the whale is, you can visit the rest of the zones of the Natural History Museum, each of them has a different colour.
+From the central gallery where the whale is, you can visit the rest of the Natural History Museum’s zones; each area has a different colour.
 Here we explain what you can see in each of them, but we also leave you a link to the map of the Natural History Museum of London.

 Blue Zone Natural History Museum London

 From dinosaurs to mammals.
 Here you can explore the incredible diversity of life on our planet.
-In my opinion it is one of the parts of the museum that makes you think about how important it is to take care of what surrounds us and to make a commitment to sustainable resources.
+In my opinion it is one of the parts of the museum that makes you think about how important it is to take care of what surrounds us and commit to sustainable resources.

 - Museum of the Moon